dy1z/docs/content/docs/development/components.md

 ## File Paths

 Just like with Partials, you can keep your Components wherever you'd like.
-Just make sure to [update the paths](/docs/partials/#paths) so PurgeCSS and BrowserSync know about them.
+Just make sure to [update the paths](/docs/partials/#paths) so PurgeCSS and Browsersync know about them.